Papa, Can You Hear Me Sing: Plot

 A speech-impaired army veteran works as a bottle collector and lives in a shanty ghetto with a woman who depends on him to bring back a bottle of saki every evening.
 One morning, on a collection trip, he chances upon an abandoned baby girl in a basket with a note that says "Please give baby Mei a good home."
 He brings Mei home to raise as his own.

 However, his companion is visibly upset with the presence of Mei and the attention he lavishes on her.
 The next evening, he decides to buy a can of powdered condensed milk for Mei at the expense of the saki.
 Upon reaching home, his companion bruises his eye.
-The next evening he brings home a bottle of saki but his companion had left him and Mei with a neighbor.
+The next evening he brings home a bottle of saki but his companion had left him with baby Mei left with under the care of a neighbor.

 The man dotes on her and the neighbors also protect and love her.
 Mei eventually grows up into a beautiful young woman.
 She meets a singer-songwriter and they traverse the bar scene as a singing couple.
 They are talent-spotted by a record producer-manager looking for new talent.
 However, the record producer only wants Mei, not her boyfriend.

 Mei signs a contract with the producer as her manager.
 Her manager reinvents Mei's image by masking her native and Taiwanese Hokkien linguistic origins, portraying her as the daughter of a rich and respectable family that has since emigrated to the United States, with Mei deciding to stay behind to pursue her singing career.
 Mei's popularity explodes while her boyfriend languishes along with her father and friends.
 Her neighbors are upset that she has abandoned her father for fame and fortune.
 When she returns, her neighbors and dad show up at a publicity party her manager threw for her, where the manager denies her relationship with her father.
 Mei shuns her father and friends.

 One evening, Mei attempts to visit her father without knowing that her ghetto was forcibly demolished by city authorities and where they relocated to.
 Coincidentally, his father's former companion arrives and ask her about the whereabouts of a friend she has missed for twenty years.
 However, Mei and her father's former girlfriend are unaware of their connection.

-Her father grows depressed and reflects on her years raising Mei.
-He collapses from depression and hypertension while watching her concert on TV with his neighbors.
-He is brought to the hospital dying and his widowed neighbor, with whom he has grown intimate, rushes to the concert to get Mei's attention.
+Her father grows depressed and reflects on his years raising Mei.
+He collapses from depression and hypertension while watching her concert on TV with his neighbours.
+He is brought to the hospital dying and his widowed neighbour, with whom he has grown intimate, rushes to the concert to get Mei's attention.
 Mei reaches the hospital too late and breaks down in tears.
 Afterwards, she decides to sing a song about her father entitled "Any empty bottles for sale?", which her father used to shout in his native Hokkien during his collecting runs.